spryker/spryker-docs/docs/scos/user/features/202108.0/file-manager-feature-overview/file-uploader.md

 {% endinfo_block %}

-Most popular file types that a shop owner can allow for uploading in the Administration Interface are:
+Most popular file types that a shop owner can allow uploading in the Administration Interface are:

 | TYPE | DESCRIPTION | EXAMPLE OF MIME TYPE |
 | --- | --- | --- |